How to Spot a Takeover Target

 The same dynamic applies to other tech juggernauts such as Apple (NSDQ: AAPL) and Google parent Alphabet (NSDQ: GOOGL).
 It always pays to be on the lookout for situations where deep-pocketed companies can turn dangerous potential enemies into valuable allies.

-Editor’s Note: Despite bearish conditions in the overall stock market, companies are flush with cash and eager to fuel growth.
+Editor’s Note: Now that the bear market is behind us, companies are flush with cash and eager to fuel growth.
 That means we’re likely to see a wave of deals in the coming months.

 Even the whisper of a “mega-merger” can lead to enormous returns.
 At Takeover Trader, my colleague Nathan Slaughter just pinpointed a potential takeover deal that could dwarf them all.
 Want to get in on his next big trade?
 Click here for details.